inkdropapp/docs-old/src/pages/faq.md

 Please keep in mind that all created notes and uploaded images will be deleted forever.
 Since Inkdrop is not like a big company, we don't have a budget for keeping your data without your payments.

+If you purchased a subscription in the iOS app, please check out [the Apple documentation here](https://support.apple.com/en-us/HT202039).

 ### What happens if I change my plan before my next billing date?

 If you switch from a monthly plan to a yearly plan, the billing date becomes the date of the switch.
 By default, Inkdrop prorates subscription costs.
 Please read the [Stripe's documentation](https://stripe.com/docs/subscriptions/upgrading-downgrading) for more detail.